 Disney is also extending dates on existing tickets with specific purchase and usage dates.
 For more information on these specific Walt Disney World changes regarding tickets, see the “Modifications, Cancellations and Refunds” section of their Reopening Theme Parks Updates & Information page.

 Not All Attractions and Entertainment Will Be Available

 According to Disney Parks Blog, most attractions will be open when the parks reopen in July.
 While not may specifics are listed for each, it does appear that all of these attractions will reopen with physical distancing and enhanced cleaning measures in place.
 We also know that FastPass+ has been put on hold for the time being and Extra Magic Hours will not be available at this time.

-The current list of attractions that will be available during this reopening phase are (last updated 6/23):
+The attractions that will be available on reopening day are:

 - “it’s a small world”